ZubyrSyd/Javascript-Practice-Kanye-and-Cats/README.md

-# Javascript-
+# Kanye and Cats-

-I practiced using javascript with the help of Kanye West, his twitter quotes, and cats.
+I used the kanye.rest api to generate Kanye's random twitter quotes and The Cat API to generate random cute kitty pics 😹